 When I first became alcohol-free, when I first stopped drinking, I was so pleased.
 So proud.
 My life opened up.
 I looked to my husband for support and love – and to my amazement didn’t actually get what I expected.

 In the cold light of day he carried on exactly like ‘him.’

-What I hadn’t realised is that being AF would make me question my relationship.
+What I hadn’t realised is that being sober would make me question my relationship.
 Suddenly I had no escape mechanism.
 All the faults (in my eyes) of my husband.

 Without the blur of alcohol to paper over the cracks could we survive?

 Or had alcohol just kept us together longer because I couldn’t be bothered or have the strength of will to leave?

 He sure as Hell irritated me especially now I was alcohol-free.
 We didn’t seem to get on, tittle tattled and bickered too regularly.
 Bad memories surfaced of situations between us (often after drinking I realised later).
 I was AF and life was going on around me same as it was.
 But I wanted more.
 I’d escaped from my prison and was spreading my wings and I felt trapped.